A passive character is one who only reacts to changes around them and who never forces change for themselves.

-An interesting character is one who embarks on a journey where they are tested; who change and grow.
+An interesting character is one who embarks on a journey where they are tested, and where they change and grow.

 PLANNING A CHARACTER

-A list of physical features is not a characterisation – just a description.
+A list of physical features is not a characterization – just a description.

 You do need to keep notes on your character’s appearance in order to avoid changing their hair colour from chapter to chapter, or worse.
 But there is more to character than clothes and appearance.

 Despite what advertisers and beauty magazines tell us, we are a hell of a lot more than just how we look – all of us.
 So are the characters we create.

 To begin to develop a character, we must decide how best to change them.

 You decide what your characters present circumstances are and you decide how to change them.